JeffersonLab/clara-docs/docs/clas/hands-on.md

     stream events through a limited cycle loop (note: no programing is necessary).

   * Section describing configuration options for services.
-    In this section users can describe configuration parameters for IO and processing services, as well as configuration options for a specific service (e.g. parameter `useStartTime` for DCHB service).
+    In this section users can describe configuration parameters for IO and general for all processing services, as well as configuration options for a specific service (e.g. parameter `useStartTime` for DCHB service).

     ``` yaml
     configuration:
+     global:
+       magnet:
+         torus: -1
+         solenoid: -1
+       ccdb:
+         run: 101
+         variation: custom
+       runtype: mc
+       runmode: calibration
        io-services:
           writer:
             compression: 2
-    # settings below are for GEMC, compatible with 4a.2.4
       services:
         DCHB:
           useStartTime: "true"